Constitution of the Pharmacy Technician Educators Council

-The chief executive supervises arrangements for, and presides over, all meetings of the COUNCIL and Board.
-Appoints all committees deemed necessary for operation of the COUNCIL, serves as Ex-Officio member of committees, and carries out other duties as necessary.
+The chief executive that supervises, arranges, and presides over all meetings of the COUNCIL and Board; appoints all committees deemed necessary for operation of the COUNCIL; and serves as Ex-Officio member of committees, a spokesperson for PTEC, and carries out other duties as necessary.

 Article II – President-elect

 The president-elect, in the absence or disability of the sitting president, shall be the presiding officer of the COUNCIL.
-The president-elect shall chair the continuing pharmacy education program offered by the COUNCIL.
+This position works with the organization to assist with leadership and membership development.
 This role shall carry out other duties as assigned by the president.

 Article III -- Secretary

-The secretary keeps accurate records of the proceedings of the COUNCIL and Board; notifies members of the time and place of meetings; serves as custodian of all records, correspondence, history, and archives of the COUNCIL; prepares all releases and publications of pertinent information concerning the COUNCIL--including social media.
+The secretary keeps accurate records of the proceedings of the COUNCIL and Board; serves as custodian of all records, correspondence, history, and archives of the COUNCIL; prepares all releases and publications of pertinent information concerning the COUNCIL--including social media.
 This role shall carry out other duties as assigned by the president.

 Article IV - Treasurer

-The treasurer manages the relationship with any external contractor as selected by the Board.
-The treasurer shall manage the financial records of the COUNCIL.
+The treasurer manages the financial records of the COUNCIL and the relationships with any external contractors as selected by the Board.
 The treasurer receives, deposits, and disperses all funds of the COUNCIL as approved by the Board.
 This role shall carry out other duties as assigned by the president.

 Article V - Director of Member Services

-The director of member services maintains the membership records of the COUNCIL, which includes the maintenance of new members, renewals, expirations, and other membership related duties.
+The director of member services maintains the membership records of the COUNCIL.
 This role also assists the secretary in the release and publication of pertinent information concerning the COUNCIL.
 This role shall carry out other duties as assigned by the president.

 Article VI - Events Coordinator

-The events coordinator shall chair the events committee, which oversees the planning and scheduling of all COUNCIL events--including, but not limited to webinars, the annual conference, and assisting the president-elect with the continuing pharmacy education program offered by the COUNCIL.
+The events coordinator shall chair the events committee, which oversees the planning and scheduling of professional development related events.
 This role shall carry out other duties as assigned by the president.

 Article VII – Ex-Officio Board Members